-STEP ONE: Students must complete a minimum of 30 hours in good academic standing (cumulative GPA of 2.5) before they can apply for a major or minor in advertising.
-Advertising major or minor candidates must also complete the following four required subset courses with a minimum cumulative GPA of 3.0: STAT 1301, ENGL 1301, ENGL 1302 and ADV 2374.
+STEP ONE: Students must complete a minimum of 30 hours in good academic standing (cumulative GPA of 2.500) before they can apply for a major or minor in advertising.
+Advertising major or minor candidates must also complete the following four required subset courses with a minimum cumulative GPA of 3.000: STAT 1301, ENGL 1301, ENGL 1302 and ADV 2374.
 (STAT 2301 or STAT 2331 may replace STAT 1301.
 No other exceptions will be granted.)
 Students transferring from other universities must have completed equivalent courses and obtained the equivalent cumulative GPA in those courses before they can progress to Step Two.

 STEP TWO: Advertising major or minor candidates who have fulfilled Step One also must complete a written on-site application that examines grammar, spelling, punctuation, critical thinking and writing skills.
 The application process is offered once each fall, spring and summer term prior to the preregistration period.
-Students who are not admitted during an application process may re-apply during the next application period.
+Students who are not admitted during an application process may reapply during the next application period.
+Dates, times and location are posted online at temerlin.smu.edu.